Mariusz Czerkawski: International play

 Czerkawski's first international tournament with the Polish national under-18 team was at the 1989 European U18 Division B Championship, where he recorded 11 points in 5 games and helped Poland earn promotion to the top level for 1990.
 Joining the team at the 1990 tournament, he had 12 points in 6 games.
 He also played for Poland at the 1990 World Junior Championship, scoring one goal in seven games.
 Poland was relegated to Pool B (the second tier) for 1991, where Czerkawski had 12 goals and 3 assists, for 15 points, in 7 games.
 He also made his debut for the Polish senior team that year, playing in Pool B at the 1991 World Championships and scoring 8 points in 7 games and helping Poland earn promotion to the top tier for the following year.

 At the 1992 Winter Olympics Czerkawski played five games, and had one assist.
 He played a further 6 games at the 1992 World Championships, but did not score any points.
 It would not be until 1998 that Czerkawski again played internationally, joining Poland at the renamed Group B of the World Championships, where he had 3 points in 3 games.
 He would return again in 2000 and had 11 points in 7 games.
 Poland had earned promotion to the 2002 World Championship and Czerkawski scored 4 points in 3 games, though Poland was relegated back to the second tier (then known as Division I).
 His final tournament would be at the 2006 World Championship Division I, where he had 7 points in 5 games.

 Personal life

-Czerkawski was married from 1996 to 1998 to Polish actress Izabella Scorupco, and they have a daughter.
+Czerkawski was married from 1996 to 1998 to Polish-Swedish actress Izabella Scorupco, and they have a daughter.
 Since 1 September 2007, he has been married to Emilia Raszyńska, with whom he has a son.
 After retiring from ice hockey, he took up golf.

 For his contribution to the development of Polish ice hockey, Czerkawski received the Knight's Cross of the Order of Polonia Restituta (5th Class) in 2004.